 CareSource credentials providers using guidelines from the Ohio Department of Insurance (ODI) and the National Committee for Quality Assurance (NCQA).
 Our Vice President/Senior Medical Director is responsible for the credentialing and recredentialing program.

-The Ohio Department of Insurance allows the Council for Affordable Quality Healthcare (CAQH) application to be submitted in lieu of the KAPER-1 form.
+The Ohio Department of Insurance allows the Council for Affordable Quality Healthcare (CAQH) application to be submitted.
 Please provide your CAQH number and National Provider Identifier (NPI) number to CareSource.

 CareSource is a participating organization with CAQH.
 Please make sure that we have access to your provider application before you submit your CAQH number as referenced above: